Explaining the Black-box Smoothly- A Counterfactual Approach: Experiments and Results

 \subsubsection{Identity preservation}

-\blue{Ideally, a counterfactual explanation should differ in semantic features associated with the target class while retaining unique properties of a patient, such as foreign objects (FO).
+Ideally, a counterfactual explanation should differ in semantic features associated with the target task while retaining unique properties of the input, such as foreign objects (FOs).
 FO provide critical information to identify the patient in an x-ray.
-The disappearance of FO in explanation images creates a distraction and increases confusion that explanation images show a different patient.}
+The disappearance of FO in explanation images may create confusion that explanation images show a different patient.

-\blue{In this experiment, we compared explanations generated using CARL against those generated using simple $\ell_1$ reconstruction loss on two identity constraints.
-First, we used latent-space closeness (LSC) score to quantify the similarity between the explanation images and the query image in a latent space.
-We derived LSC score as the fraction of the images where explanation image derived using CARL ($\rvx_{\delta}^{\textnormal{CARL}}$) is closest to the query image $\rvx$ as compared to explanations generated using $\ell_1$ loss \ie $\rvx_{\delta}^{\ell_1}$.
-We calculated similarity as the euclidean distance between the embedding for the query and explanation images.
-LSC score is defined as,

-where $E(\cdot)$ is a pre-trained feature extractor based on the Inception v3 network.
-Table~\ref{OD-table} presents our results.
-A high LSC score, together with a high CV score shows that the query and counterfactual images are fundamentally same but differs only in features that are sufficient to flip the classification decision.}

-\blue{Second, we compared the two reconstruction losses in their ability to preserve FO in explanation images.
-We calculated FO preservation (FOP) score as the fraction of real images, with successful detection of FO, in which FO was also detected in the corresponding explanation image $\rvx_{\delta}$.
-Our model with CARL loss obtained a higher FOP score, as shown in Table~\ref{OD-table}.} The detector network has an accuracy of 80\%.
+In this experiment, we quantify the strength of our revised CARL loss in preserving FO in explanation images compared to an image-level $\ell_1$ reconstruction loss.
+In Table~\ref{OD-table}, we report the results on the FOP score metric.
+Our model with CARL obtained a higher FOP score.
+The FO detector network has an accuracy of 80\%.
 Fig.~\ref{Fig_Pacemaker} presents examples of counterfactual explanations generated by our model with and without the CARL.
+Our results confirm that CARL is an improvement over $\ell_1$ reconstruction loss.
+We further provide a detailed ablation study over different components of our loss in SM-Sec.\ref{SM-AS}.

-\subsection{Comparison with Saliency maps}
+\subsection{Comparison with saliency maps}